Operation Frederick Hill: 1969

-On 14 July at 14:15 an aerial observer reconnoitering for the Brigade sighted 10 PAVN/VC 4 mi southeast of Hoi An and directed tactical air strikes onto the location, killing all 10.
-On 17 July at 08:00 a Combined Action Platoon received small arms fire from an estimated two PAVN/VC squads 5 mi north of Tam Kỳ, they fought back with unit weapons and directed artillery fire onto the enemy location.
+On 14 July at 14:15 an aerial observer reconnoitering for the brigade sighted 10 PAVN/VC 4 mi southeast of Hoi An and directed tactical air strikes onto the location, killing all 10.
+On 17 July at 08:00 a Combined Action Platoon received small-arms fire from an estimated two PAVN/VC squads 5 mi north of Tam Kỳ; they fought back with unit weapons and directed artillery fire onto the enemy location.
 The PAVN/VC withdrew leaving 13 dead and 5 individual weapons.
-On 23 July at 07:30 Brigade infantry engaged in a short small arms fire with a PAVN/VC force 13 mi west northwest of Tam Kỳ.
-The PAVN/VC withdrew, and the troopers continued to sweep, and made contact 2 hours later, in the same general area killing 7 PAVN/VC.
+On 23 July at 07:30 brigade infantry engaged in a short small-arms fire with a PAVN/VC force 13 mi west northwest of Tam Kỳ.
+The PAVN/VC withdrew, and the troopers continued to sweep, and made contact two hours later, in the same general area, killing 7 PAVN/VC.

-On 4 August at 17:15 a Brigade unit received small arms fire 14 mi northwest of Tam Kỳ, they fired back and the PAVN/VC withdrew leaving 6 dead.
-On 10 August at 07:30 7 mi southeast of An Hoa Combat Base a Brigade unit engaged an estimated PAVN/VC platoon, killing 5, US losses were 1 killed.
-That same day at 10:15 12 mi northwest of Tam Kỳ a Brigade air cavalry element supported by helicopter gunships engaged an estimated PAVN/VC company, the PAVN/VC withdrew leaving 20 dead, and ten weapons (one crew-served).
-On 12 August at 02:10 PAVN/VC attacked a Brigade night defensive position 19 mi west of Tam Kỳ with 82mm mortar fire followed by a ground attack.
+On 4 August at 17:15 a brigade unit received small-arms fire 14 mi northwest of Tam Kỳ, they fired back and the PAVN/VC withdrew leaving 6 dead.
+On 10 August at 07:30 7 mi southeast of An Hoa Combat Base a brigade unit engaged an estimated PAVN/VC platoon, killing 5, US losses were 1 killed.
+That same day at 10:15 12 mi northwest of Tam Kỳ, a brigade air cavalry element supported by helicopter gunships engaged an estimated PAVN/VC company, the PAVN/VC withdrew leaving 20 dead, and ten weapons (one crew-served).
+On 12 August at 02:10 PAVN/VC attacked a brigade night defensive position 19 mi west of Tam Kỳ with 82 mm mortar fire followed by a ground attack.
 The unit fought back with small arms and automatic weapons and artillery support.
 The PAVN/VC withdrew at daylight, leaving 50 dead and 2 PAVN/VC were captured.
-At 02:45 on 12 August a Brigade fire support base 6 mi northwest of Tam Kỳ was attacked by PAVN/VC who penetrated the perimeter but were repulsed by the defenders.
+At 02:45 on 12 August a brigade fire support base 6 mi northwest of Tam Kỳ was attacked by PAVN/VC who penetrated the perimeter but were repulsed by the defenders.
 US losses were 12 killed while only 1 PAVN/VC body was found.